Currently, a 8-core processor and 16 GB of RAM are the minimum requirements.

 Yes, check out these block explorers:

 Mina's consensus mechanism is an implementation of Ouroboros Proof-of-Stake.
-Due to Mina's unique compressed blockchain, certain aspects of the algorithm have diverged from the Ouroboros papers, and the version Mina uses is affectionately called Minaboros.
-Stay tuned for more details on Minaboros and some technical writeups on its details and implementation.
+Due to Mina's unique compressed blockchain, certain aspects of the algorithm have diverged from the Ouroboros papers, and the version Mina uses is called Ouroboros Samisika.
+Stay tuned for more details on Ouroboros Samisika and some technical writeups on its details and implementation.

 Mina achieves scalability through the use of recursive zk-SNARKs.
 By generating a proof that attests to the validity of historic blockchain states, Mina can keep the blockchain size fixed.
 This allows for increased throughput due to block size limits not being as taxing on the network, thereby increasing the scalability of the network.